BlueBoi904/AWS-Amplify-Note-App/README.md

 # What I've Learned

-- Setup basic AWS-Amplify project using graphQl
+- Setup basic AWS-Amplify project
 - React hook implementation
-- How to setup and properly use AWS AppSync
+- How to setup and properly use AWS AppSync and GraphQL schema
 - Handling userAuth using AWS Amplify